This website is part of Barnsley Hospital NHS Foundation Trust - view our homepage.

 Orange Lithium heparin 9.0ml 1.1ml

-Requests for urine and plasma cats are frequently made in the investigation of suspected phaeochromocytoma.
+Requests for urine and plasma catecholamines and metadrenalines are frequently made in the investigation of suspected phaeochromocytoma.
 However, these analyses (in both sample types) may be subject to interference from a relatively large number of medications.
 Please see the table below for further details and contact the laboratory if you wish to discuss anything.

 • A – Adrenaline